-4.1 An ELA does not compensate or cover design or installation.
-TheseAny changes to the aircraft for which the ELA was created or updated still need to be done in accordance with the required design standards and specifications pertaining to the aircraft type and operation. (ie any changes to the aircraft require acceptable technical date per rule 21.503

-4.2 The ELA is a living document and should stay with the aircraft and be updated to constantly reflect the aircraft configuration.
-Where role equipment is permissible for the aircraft, the effect of installing that role equipment should be readily summarised and be able to be applied to the overall aircraft ELA.

-4.3 This advisory circular has been generated at a high level to provide an overview and means of compliance.
-In some instances it may be necessary to provide greater detail and determine more specific details of the aircraft's electrical system, such as the discharge and recharge characteristics of the battery.
-In these instances or where a greater level of understanding is desired by the designer/person generating the ELA, reference to MIL-E-7016F and ASTM F2490-05 should be made.
+- 4.1 An ELA does not compensate or cover design or installation.
+Any changes to the aircraft for which the ELA was created or updated still need to be done in accordance with the required design standards and specifications pertaining to the aircraft type and operation. (i.e. any changes to the aircraft require acceptable technical data in line with rule 21.503, Acceptable technical data. - 4.2 The ELA is a living document and should stay with the aircraft and be updated to constantly reflect the aircraft configuration.
+Where role equipment is permissible for the aircraft, the effect of installing that role equipment should be readily summarised and be able to be applied to the overall aircraft ELA. - 4.3 The content of this AC has been kept at a high level to provide an overview and means of compliance.
+In some instances, it may be necessary for the designer/ person generating the ELA to provide greater detail and determine more specific details of the aircraft's electrical system, such as the discharge and recharge characteristics of the battery.
+In these instances, or where a greater level of understanding is desired by the designer/person generating the ELA, reference to MIL-E-7016F and ASTM F2490-05 should be made.